llctrautmann/Obsidian/Concepts/Jax as Accelerated Numpy.md

 > 	x[0] = 123
 > 	return None
 > ```
-> This works in numpy but cannot work in JAx
+> This works in numpy but cannot work in JAX.
+The solution here is to use `jnp.ndarray.at`
+>
+> ```python
+> def jax_in_place_modify(x):
+> 	return x.at[0].set(123)
+> ```
+> This will work but it creates a new array and leaves the old array untouched.

+Side-effect-free code is sometimes called _functionally pure_, or just _pure_.
+As a rule of thumb, any functions intended to be transformed by JAX should avoid side-effects, and the JAX primitives themselves will try to help you do that.